peter88213/yw2nw/docs/usage.md

 You can override the default settings by providing a configuration file.
 Be always aware that faulty entries may cause program errors or unreadable projects.

-### Global configuration

-An optional global configuration file can be placed in the configuration directory in your user profile.
+The global configuration file is placed in the configuration directory in your user profile.
 It is applied to any project.
 Its entries override yw2nw's built-in constants.
 This is the path:
 `c:\Users\<user name>\.pywriter\yw2nw\config\yw2nw.ini`

 The setup script installs a sample configuration file containing yw2nw's default values.
 You can modify or delete it.

-### Local project configuration

-An optional project configuration file named `yw2nw.ini` can be placed in your project directory, i.e. the folder containing your yWriter or novelWriter project files.
-It is only applied to this project.
-Its entries override yw2nw's built-in constants as well as the global configuration, if any.

 ### How to provide/modify a configuration file